Exploring the Impact of Pay Transparency and Quiet Hiring in the Job Market

 PAY TRANSPARENCY

-Pay transparency has become one the most widespread post-pandemic and Great Resignation phrases in the professional world.
+Pay transparency has become one the most widespread post-pandemic and Great Resignation phrases and job market trends in the professional world.
 Transparency removes some guesswork in the job search and streamlines building a more invested and reliable team.
 States that require salary disclosure in job ads include Washington, California, Colorado, and New York.
 Many more may soon follow suit, which will have an impact on the labor market.

 According to a Pew Research Center survey, low wages accounted for 63% of the people who quit during the Great Resignation.
 As some organizations become more transparent about salaries, this may cause others to reevaluate their pay structures and simultaneously cultivate a culture of overall openness.
 For those top candidates considering new opportunities, wage transparency eliminates some guesswork and fosters confidence and trust, which can ultimately lead to productivity and retention.